-As Angelica Johnson, SPS'20, Nonprofit Management, approached her senior year in college, she needed clarity in her career exploration process and professional experience.
+As Angelica Johnson, '20SPS, Nonprofit Management, approached her senior year in college, she needed clarity in her career exploration process and professional experience.
 But she wasn't exactly sure how to proceed – until she learned about the Columbia HBCU Fellowship.
-Set to graduate later this year, Angelica reflected on the real-world insights and deliverables she's gained as a candidate for the M.S. in Nonprofit Management and the hands-on internship and networking experiences she's gained as a Fellow.
+Angelica -- who currently serves as a Program Administrator at Columbia University's Irving Medical Center and an Associate Instructor for the M.S.
+Nonprofit Management program -- reflects on the real-world insights and deliverables she's gained as a graduate of the M.S. in Nonprofit Management program and the hands-on internship and networking experiences she gained as a Fellow.

 How did you learn about the Columbia HBCU Fellowship?

 My internships as a Spelman College senior informed my interest in the nonprofit sector; I was a fellow at the Alliance Theatre in Atlanta and a student intern in the Office of Alumnae Engagement.
 However, I was not sure which direction I wanted to take my career.
 I could gain more professional experience, then go to graduate school or vice versa.
 As if kismet, my school sent out an email about the Columbia HBCU fellowship.
 The Nonprofit Management program stood out to me because I did not know there were specific graduate school programs in this field.
 It seemed like a sign that I should apply so I did.

 What attracted you to the Nonprofit Management program at Columbia?

 The integrated curriculum is what sold me on Columbia’s M.S. in Nonprofit Management.
 I saw that the curriculum offered classes that went more in depth on subjects that I’d only briefly learned about during my internships.
 Reading the descriptions for Fundraising Fundamentals and Grant Writing really helped me to make my decision to join this program.
 The classes truly have a theory and practicum component that I knew would be helpful post-graduation.